wggRobotic/CAD-Files-N10_version_4_0/README.md

 ![Back-arm](https://github.com/wggRobotic/CAD-Files-N10_version_4_0/blob/main/Back_arm_build.png)

-The wheel and motor mounts, as well as the wheel hubs, are specially designed for our purposes and printed with an SLS-printer in Nylon.
-Due to space constraints, the motor mounts needed to be fabricated from steel to prevent rotation, as a printed part with a thickness of 2mm would not provide the necessary strength.
-For this, we are very grateful to the company [ZF](https://www.zf.com/mobile/de/homepage/homepage.html) in Nuremberg.
+The wheel and motor mounts, as well as the wheel hubs, are specially designed for our needs and printed in nylon using an SLS printer.
+Due to space constraints, the motor mounts had to be fabricated from steel to prevent rotation, as a 2mm-thick printed part would not provide sufficient strength.
+We are very grateful to [ZF](https://www.zf.com/mobile/de/homepage/homepage.html) in Nuremberg for their support in this process.

 ![Halterung](https://github.com/wggRobotic/CAD-Files-N10_version_4_0/blob/main/Motorhalterung_mit_Motor.png))